American Airlines CEO says expects 737 MAX approval in near future

 “We feel a lot better about the fact that indeed the aircraft is going to get certified sometime in the near future.
 When it does, we will be ready,” Parker said at the Baird Industrial Conference.

-However, American’s plan to put some of its Boeing Co (BA.N) 737 MAX jets back in the air on Jan.
-15 would require FAA approval in “the earlier part of December,” he said.
+Airlines have said they will need a month or two after regulatory approval to train their pilots and prepare their 737 MAX jets for flight after a grounding that is now in its ninth month.

+American has estimated that the grounding of its MAX fleet has impacted 2019 earnings by $540 million, a cost Parker reiterated on Wednesday he believes should be borne by Boeing’s shareholders rather than American’s shareholders.

-Reporting by Sanjana Shivdas and Tracy Rucinski; Editing by Chizu Nomiyama
+Reporting by Tracy Rucinski and Sanjana Shivdas; Editing by Chizu Nomiyama and Marguerita Choy